By David Cain

 I understand why they do it.
 I’ve done it.
-Ignorance — of overfishing, of puppy mills, of normalized sexism, of what vaccines can and can’t do — can be genuinely dangerous, and wanting to reduce this ignorance is understandable.
+Ignorance — of overfishing, of puppy mills, of normalized sexism — can be genuinely dangerous, and wanting to reduce this ignorance is understandable.

 Some are able to do it carefully and diplomatically, and I have learned a lot from these people.

 But most internet activists let contempt seep into the message.
 It becomes about making others wrong instead of trying to help them be right.
 Just visit virtually any issue-related message board.
 It’s adversarial.
 It’s normal to blame people for their ignorance.

 Ignorance, if that’s what it really is, isn’t something people can fairly be blamed for.
 We don’t choose what not to grasp, what not to have been taught, what not to have understood the significance of.

 Ignorance is blind to itself.
 When you’re trying to rectify ignorance in someone else, it’s easy to forget that you’re ignorant too, in ways you can’t know.

 Whoever you are, you have to admit there’s a hell of a lot you don’t know, and you don’t know that you don’t know it.
 None of us are free of ignorance.
 So in our attempts to reduce ignorance we ought to approach others as fellow learners, rather than people worthy of blame.

 The worst thing a person can do for their stance is to deliver it packaged with a moral judgment.
 This effectively eliminates the other person’s freedom to agree, and may even create a committed opponent to their cause.
 Doing this to a lot of people reduces the public’s receptivity to the cause altogether.
 Even if it is the truth, when you hurl it at someone it will bounce rather than stick.